dhadwalranjana/PortfolioProjects/README.md

 ## Project Overview
-- In this project I have explored the covid's affect on world and how people were vaccinated.
+- In this project, I have done data exploration of for covid's effect on the world and how people were vaccinated.

 ## Technologies Used
 - MYSQL (PostgreSQL)